-Discussion sections will be held synchronously via Zoom once a week, most weeks of the quarter (schedule in class website).
+Discussion sections will be held in person once a week, most weeks of the quarter (schedule and locations are available in the course website).

 Each IA will lead one or two discussion sections (indicated in discussion section schedule).
-IAs will provide a separate link for the Zoom meeting to the students enrolled in their section.

 Discussion sections are meant to have only a limited number of students so you should attend to the section that you are enrolled in.
-However, you could attend to a to a discussion section that you are not enrolled if : 1) you switch spots with another student, or 2) you fill the spot of an absent student in any given discussion section.
+However, you could attend to a to a discussion section that you are not enrolled if: 1) you switch spots with another student, or 2) you fill the spot of an absent student in any given discussion section.